alexisvafiadis/SixQuiPrend-Card-Game/README.md

 ## Project Structure

-The project is organized into several directories and files, each serving a distinct purpose in the development and execution of the game "6 qui prend!".
-Below is a breakdown of the key components of the codebase:

 ### Root Directory
 - **mvnw** & **mvnw.cmd**: Maven wrapper scripts that allow the project to be built without requiring Maven to be installed on the system.
 - **pom.xml**: The Maven Project Object Model file, which manages project dependencies, build configurations, and other settings.